argoproj-labs/hera/docs/examples/workflows/upstream/global_parameters_from_configmap_referenced_as_local_variable.md

 # Global Parameters From Configmap Referenced As Local Variable

 > Note: This example is a replication of an Argo Workflow example in Hera.
-The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/global-parameters-from-configmap-referenced-as-local-variable.yaml).